vivekup3424/kube-controller/README.md

 - Aggregates usage metrics based on namespaces.
 - Exposes metrics through a `/metrics` endpoint for kubernetes controller.
 - Provides an API route for accessing aggregated usage data.
+- Implemented **Concurrency using Go routines** to improve performance and efficiency.
+By leveraging Go routines, the controller can handle multiple monitoring tasks concurrently, leading to faster data collection and processing.

 ## Getting Started